ericbigpanda/docs.bigpanda.io/_integrations/cloudwatch.md

 <!-- section-separator -->

 #### Success
-Next time you will have CloudWatch alerts, you will be able to see them in OpsBox.
+Next time you will have CloudWatch alerts, you will be able to see them in the Incidents tab.